543 views

 The palace and the gallery are still privately owned by the old Roman noble family

-There are no crowds in the gallery because it is not considered one of Rome’s main sites; thus, not that popular among tourists.
+There are no crowds in the gallery because it is not considered one of Rome’s main sites; thus, it is not that popular among tourists.
 However, the artworks there are important and worth seeing.
-You will have plenty of time to enjoy the works by Caravaggio, Tintoretto, and Brueghel.
+You will have plenty of time to enjoy Caravaggio, Tintoretto, and Brueghel’s works.

 The gallery paintings are in the same order that hasn’t changed over centuries.
 In addition, there is an 18th-century document that proves the details of each masterpiece’s exact placement.